salamflamo/express-js-sample/README.md

 `docker build -t somerepo/somedir:tag .`
 3. Push your somerepo/somedir:tag to your container registry
 4. Edit image repo in this deployment yaml example
+5. Create namespace "sample"
-5. Apply the yaml to kubernetes
+6. Apply the yaml to kubernetes